MazamaScience/air-quality-examples/docs/2024/State_AQC_Tables/index.md

 ---

-The US EPA recently announced updated NAAQS (National Ambient Air Quality Standards) for PM2.5.
-The lowered thresholds will result in a change in the number of days in a particular Air Quality Category (AQC).

-The number of days a community spends in each category is a useful health statistic.

 The US EPA defines the following Air Quality Categories:

 * Good -- Air quality is satisfactory, and air pollution poses little or no risk.